AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 Learn more at the [Hello, Canvas!
 Sample](#hello-canvas).

-If you ever have special needs or optimizations, you could always directly rely on direct SWT painting via [org.eclipse.swt.graphics.GC](https://help.eclipse.org/2020-12/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/graphics/GC.html) instead.
+If you ever have special needs or optimizations, you could always default to direct SWT painting via [org.eclipse.swt.graphics.GC](https://help.eclipse.org/2020-12/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/graphics/GC.html) instead.
 Learn more at the [SWT Graphics Guide](https://www.eclipse.org/articles/Article-SWT-graphics/SWT_graphics.html) and [SWT Image Guide](https://www.eclipse.org/articles/Article-SWT-images/graphics-resources.html#Saving%20Images).

 Example of manually doing the same things as in the previous example without relying on the declarative Glimmer Shape DSL (you may copy/paste in [`girb`](GLIMMER_GIRB.md)):